AFR - Activate for Reporting: How and Why

 End of Reporting:

-1. To set an "End of Reporting" date, simply enter the date by using the calendar, or entering it directly into the "End of Reporting" text box.
-You can also click on "End of Reporting" to enter today's date, then click "Save"
+To set an "End of Reporting" date, simply enter the date by using the calendar, or entering it directly into the "End of Reporting" text box.
+You can also click on "End of Reporting" to enter today's date, then click "Save."

 Inactive Status:

-1. To make a client's account inactive, click on the "AFR" tab from within the client's profile
+To make a client's account inactive, click on the "AFR" tab from within the client's profile and follow these steps:

-It's important to understand the difference between "End of Reporting" and "Inactive"
+It is important to understand the difference between "End of Reporting" and "Inactive."

-Setting an "End of Reporting" date in CAC CareNet will preclude that client account from appearing in reports from the end of report date forward.
-Reports run which include dates where this client was active for reporting will still include their information.
-For example: John presented to the agency on January 1st, 2018 and received services until March 31st, 2018.
+Setting an "End of Reporting" date in CAC CareNet will preclude that client account from appearing in reports from the End of Report Date forward.
+Reports run, which include dates where this client was active for reporting, will still include their information.
+For example: John presented to the agency on January 1, 2018, and received services until March 31, 2018.
 The date that services ended was entered into the AFR Tab as the "End of Reporting" Date.
 When you run your first quarter reports for 2018, John will still appear.
 He would not appear in the second quarter's reports as he was not active for reporting during that time.

 Making a client "Inactive" is helpful if you track why clients discontinue services, but also to prevent them from showing up as assigned to employees or in active client searches.